SeaSharpe/RequirementAnalysis/UseCases.md

   <tr>
     <th>Alternate Flow(s)</th>
     <td colspan="2">
-      1.1 System doesn't return a list of unapproved reviews.<br>
+      2.1 System doesn't return a list of unapproved reviews.<br>
-      4.1 System does not update the database, message returned to user is: “Review not Approved”
+      4.1 System does not update the database, message returned to user is: &ldquo;Review not Approved&rdquo;
    </td>
   </tr>
   <tr>